-In conjunction with the Macquarie University Law School, the Library has created the Legal Referencing Module, which is housed in StudyWISE.
+In conjunction with the Macquarie University Law School, the Library has created the Legal Referencing Module.
 This great tool lets you see how various types of materials are footnoted, how your bibliographies should look, and generally helps you understand what the AGLC style is all about.
 There is even a quiz at the end for testing your knowledge.

 1. Search for the StudyWISE unit and self-enrol

 2. On your iLearn Home page you will find the StudyWISE link under Student Support

 3. In StudyWISE look for the 'Writing in your discipline' block and choose AGLC4 referencing under What's inside?: